-For use in players the focused method with the help of a reference disk with known reflectivity is the most relevant and easiest one, while for the calibration of the reference disk the parallel method is easier.
+For use in players the focused method with the help of a reference disk with known reflectance is the most relevant and easiest one, while for the calibration of the reference disk the parallel method is easier.

-When measuring the reflectivity in the focused way, only the light returned by the reflective layer of the disk (R_m) will fall onto the photo detector.
+When measuring the reflectivity in the focused way, only the light returned by the reflective layer of the disk (I_m) will fall onto the photo detector.
 The reflected light coming from the front surface of the disk and the light coming from the parasitic reflections inside the disk will mainly fall outside the photo detector.
-Because in the parallel method only the "total" reflectance ($R{//}$) can be measured, a calculation is needed to determine the "main" reflectance from the reflective layer.
+Because in the parallel method only the "total" reflected power (I{II}) can be measured, a calculation is needed to determine the "main" reflectance from the reflective layer.